 16.30 — Explore Texas State Capitol

 Everything is bigger in Texas, even the State Capitol.
-At 92 meters, it is one of the tallest in the country and even taller than the United States Capitol in Washington, D.C.
-The building is open for visitors until 8 pm.
+At 92 meters, it is one of the tallest in the country, even taller than the United States Capitol in Washington, D.C.

 You can explore on your own or take a free guided tour.
-The last tour departs at 3.30 so you will have to skip the Wholefoods Flagship Store and head here right after lunch at 24 Diner.
+The last tour departs at 16.15 so you might have to skip the Wholefoods Flagship Store and head here right after lunch at 24 Diner.
 Guided tours leave from inside the South Foyer every 30 to 45 minutes and last about half an hour.

 Texas State Capitol — 1100 Congress Ave